w3c/wot-thing-description-toolchain-tmp/tests/data/5-protocols/README.txt

-This category contains various examples concerning the different types of protocols that can be used with Thing Descriptions such as HTTP, Modbus, CoAP, etc.
+This category contains various examples demonstrating use of the different types of protocol that can be used with Thing Descriptions, such as HTTP, Modbus, CoAP, etc.